Ghost8345/Snakes_And_Ladders_Multiplayer/README.md

-# Snakes_And_Ladders_Multiplayer
+# Snakes And Ladders Multiplayer

 ## About the Game

 Enozom 2023 7-day BootCamp Project.
-A Snakes and Ladders Board game with login with implementaion of JWT.
+A Snakes and Ladders Board game with implementaion of JWT & HttpOnly Cookie.

 ## Codebase Used